2025 FULL Bucharest Travel Guide: what to do, places to visit, day trips, going out & more!

 Cotroceni neighbourhood, one of the most beautiful in Bucharest

-Just go for a walking tour aka get lost in the area between Soseaua Kisselef, Aviatorilor Boulevard, and Calea Dorobanti to understand the Bucharest’s beautiful blend of cultures.
+Just go for a walking tour aka get lost in the area between Soseaua Kisselef, Aviatorilor Boulevard, and Calea Dorobanti to understand Bucharest’s beautiful blend of cultures.
 Also around Gradina Icoanei Park.
-Unfortunately
+Unfortunately,

 these are not tourist attractions per se so without a local tour guide to take you deep into the neighbourhoods and show you around, it will be hard for you to find these spots on your own.